codethor0/human-behaviour-convergence/app/README.md

 ## Notes
 - CORS is enabled on the backend for local dev.
 - No CI is added yet for the app to keep the repo lean; we can wire one later.
-- The diagram remains the source of truth: edit `diagram/behaviour-convergence.mmd` and let CI regenerate assets.# Behaviour Convergence Explorer
+- The diagram remains the source of truth: edit `diagram/behaviour-convergence.mmd` and let CI regenerate assets.

+# Behavior Convergence Explorer

 > Application workspace for turning the research repo into an interactive experience.